Chapter 25

 You know the whole reason I spent the summer in Grand Cayman is because my grandparents live there.
 I'm very greatful towards them for many, many reasons throughout my life.
 "They be good people."
 I love them very much.
 So I figured the best way to repay them would be to embaress them on the internet.
 So here we are sitting on the couch.

-And here they are folding my underwear.
 It takes special people to fold my underwear for me.
 Thanks guys.

 i'm hot.